MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Our Benchmark

 \subsection{Dataset}

-Considering existing MI attacks primarily focus on reconstructing private facial data from image classifiers, we select 4 widely recognized face datasets as the basic datasets for our benchmark, which include Flickr-Faces-HQ (FFHQ) \citep{karras2019style}, MetFaces \citep{metfaces}, FaceScrub \citep{facescrub}, and CelebFaces Attributes (CelebA) \citep{celeba}.
+Considering existing MI attacks primarily focus on reconstructing private facial data from image classifiers, we select 4 widely recognized face datasets as the basic datasets, including Flickr-Faces-HQ (FFHQ) \citep{karras2019style}, MetFaces \citep{metfaces}, FaceScrub \citep{facescrub}, and CelebFaces Attributes (CelebA) \citep{celeba}.
 Generally, FFHQ and MetFaces are employed as public datasets for pre-training auxiliary priors, whereas FaceScrub and CelebA serve as the target private datasets to attack.
-Our benchmark facilitates researchers to freely combine public datasets with private ones, thereby enabling customized experimental setups.
-Extensive evaluation on more non-facial datasets are presented in Sec.\ref{combination}
+Our benchmark is modularized to facilitate researchers to freely combine public datasets with private ones, enabling customized experimental setups.
+Extensive evaluation on more non-facial datasets (Stanford Dogs \citep{standforddog} and AFHQ-Dog \citep{afhq}) are presented in Supp.\ref{combination}.

 Notably, the target resolutions across different MI attacks are not uniform.
 The majority of attack methods concentrate on low-resolution images of $64\times64$, while recent attack methods have begun to focus on higher resolutions, such as $224\times224$.
 Therefore, our benchmark offers 2 versions of low-resolution and higher-resolution for the aforementioned 4 datasets and prepares multiple transformation tools for processing images, freeing researchers from the laborious tasks of data preprocessing.
-More details regarding the datasets can be found in the Sec. \ref{appendix:dataset} of the Appendix.
+More details regarding the datasets can be found in the Supp.\ref{appendix:dataset}.